Dominic Thiem 1st since 1949 to win US Open after ceding 1st 2 sets

 But with a chance to serve out the biggest win of his nascent career, Zverev faltered, getting broken right back when he pushed a volley into the net.

-A trainer came out to check on Thiem’s right leg during the ensuing changeover.
-He couldn’t seal the deal then, either, and eventually needed a trio of match points to end it.
+After having a trainer check on his right leg during the ensuing changeover, Thiem couldn’t seal the deal, either, and on they went to the tiebreaker.
+Zverev double-faulted twice and offered up one second serve at 68 mph, about half the speed he’s capable of.

-While this was the No. 7-ranked Zverev’s first Slam final, this was the first one that Thiem was supposed to win, following losses to Nadal at the French Open in 2018 and 2019, then to Djokovic at the Australian Open this February -- back before the pandemic upended the world and prompted a U.S. Open with zero fans and regular COVID-19 testing.
+While this was the No. 7-ranked Zverev’s first Slam final, this was the first one the No. 3-ranked Thiem was supposed to win, following losses to 12-time French Open champion Rafael Nadal at Roland Garros in 2018 and 2019, then to eight-time Australian Open champion Djokovic at Melbourne Park this February — back before the pandemic upended the world and put tennis on a five-month hiatus.

-Instead of wild applause and loud shouts greeting great exchanges, the soundtrack at Arthur Ashe Stadium mainly came from outside the largest court in tennis, courtesy of roaring airplanes, rumbling trains, revving car engines, honking horns and wailing sirens.
+Instead of wild applause and loud shouts greeting great exchanges, the soundtrack Sunday mainly came from outside the largest court in tennis, courtesy of roaring airplanes, rumbling trains, revving car engines, honking horns and wailing sirens.
 There was the occasional polite applause from the dozens of tournament workers allowed in the stands — and, deep into the match, yells from the players' entourages.

 But the louder crowd noise heard by TV viewers was fake, added by the broadcaster.

-Unable to draw from support in what’s always been an electric environment, on an evening that felt more like a glorified practice session than a match with so much at stake, both men were sluggish at times, listeless, even.
+Unable to draw from support in what’s always been an electric environment, on an evening that felt more like a glorified practice session than a match with so much at stake, both men were sluggish at times, listless, even.
+The play was hardly perfect: They combined for 120 unforced errors to only 95 winners.
+In a curious parallel, Zverev balanced his 15 aces with 15 double-faults, and Thiem had eight in each category.

 Normally, the U.S. Open closes each Grand Slam season, but what about 2020 has been normal?

-So the tennis world quickly shifts to European clay after an unusual two-tournament hard-court doubleheader in Flushing Meadows -- called “a crazy idea” by U.S. Tennis Association CEO Mike Dowse on Sunday.

-The U.S. Open was preceded at its site by the Western & Southern Open, which moved from Ohio to New York as part of a “controlled environment” to limit travel.

-Another way in which this whole event was different: A member of the Big Three of men’s tennis -- Roger Federer, Nadal or Djokovic -- had won the preceding 13 major trophies.
+Another way in which this whole event was different: Federer, Nadal and Djokovic had won the preceding 13 major trophies.
+But Federer and Nadal didn’t enter the U.S. Open, while Djokovic was defaulted in the fourth round for accidentally hitting a line judge with a ball he smacked in anger after dropping a game.

-So Thiem took advantage of the chance to sneak into the club of champions.
+Thiem — barely, just barely — was the one who took advantage of the chance to sneak into the club of champions.

+“Such a big relief.
+I mean, obviously it was huge pressure in the match, huge emotions,” Thiem said.
+“It tough to stay there and to still believe.
+But I did.”

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports